vitalybe/radio-stream-cli/README.md

 ------------------
 To list the music you added you can run `bin/app/beet ls` or for a nicely formatted table `bin/app/bls`.

-This command is using beet's list command and its (query syntax)[http://beets.readthedocs.io/en/v1.4.2/reference/query.html)].
+This command is using beet's list command and its [query syntax](http://beets.readthedocs.io/en/v1.4.2/reference/query.html).
 So for example to list only your beatles songs you could run: `bin/app/bls the beatles`

 I've created several scripts for commonly used queries: